zachseven/two-room-memory-/paper/Two_Room_Memory_Paper.md

 **Relational coherence:** Organizing by relational posture rather than data category aligns system behavior with user expectations.
 The system responds to "what do you need from me?" rather than "what facts do I have about you?"

+**Memory expansion:** If 70% of exchanges are trivially dismissible, the gate achieves approximately 3x effective memory expansion—the same storage budget covers 3x more conversational history.
+Framed as signal-to-noise improvement in stored memories, this represents a ~1,500% increase in meaningful information density.

 ### 6.2 Limitations

 **Training data size:** The classifier was trained on 113 examples.
 Larger, more diverse training sets would improve robustness and coverage of edge cases.